Robert Woods Player Prop Bets for NFL Week 7 | Los Angeles vs. Detroit 10/24/2021

 - Note: Woods' stats vs. Lions date back to 2016.

-- The 270.5 passing yards the Lions yield per game makes them the NFL's 20th-ranked pass defense this season.
+- The Lions have the NFL's 20th-ranked pass defense this season, surrendering 270.5 yards per game through the air.

-- The Lions' defense is 22nd in the league, giving up 2.0 passing touchdowns per game.
+- The Lions have given up 12 touchdowns through the air (2.0 per game).
+They are 22nd in the NFL in that category.

 Recent Performances

-- In last week's outing against the Giants, Woods was targeted five times, picking up 31 yards on two receptions (averaging 15.5 yards per catch) while scoring one touchdown.
+- Woods put together a 31-yard performance against the Giants last week on two catches (15.5 yards per reception) while being targeted five times and scoring one touchdown.

-- During his last three games, Woods has 18 catches (on 25 targets) for 229 yards and two touchdowns, averaging 76.3 yards per game.
+- In his last three games, Woods has 229 receiving yards on 18 receptions (25 targets), with two touchdowns, averaging 76.3 yards per game.

 Woods' Los Angeles Teammates